 American Speech-Language-Hearing Association

-Live Free Home Health Care, one of the top home care agencies in Bristol, NH and the surrounding areas, can also offer invaluable help to those with hearing loss in many ways, such as suggestions for adaptive devices, transportation and accompaniment to healthcare appointments and procedures, friendly companionship to stave off loneliness, and more.
+Live Free Home Health Care, one of the top live in caregiver agencies in Bristol, NH and the surrounding areas, can also offer invaluable help to those with hearing loss in many ways, such as suggestions for adaptive devices, transportation and accompaniment to healthcare appointments and procedures, friendly companionship to stave off loneliness, and more.
 Contact us today at 603-217-0149 for additional details on our professional in-home assistance that makes life safer and more comfortable and enjoyable, as well as for additional hearing loss resources.